davidchocholaty/BUT-FIT-AVS-Vectorization/README.md

 # BUT-FIT-AVS-Vectorization
 The first project for the course AVS at BUT FIT.
-The task was to vectorize the provided code with OpenMP library pragmas.
+The task was to vectorize the code with OpenMP library pragmas and other techniques.